loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 $

-Because $k$ has type $exists gamma. *(A times.circle gamma) times.circle gamma$ after closure conversion, the second, and third row are necessary to access the static function $g : *(A times.circle gamma)$.
+Because $k$ has type $exists gamma. *(A times.circle gamma) times.circle gamma$ after closure conversion, the second, and third rows are necessary to access the static function $g : *(A times.circle gamma)$.
 The same process is repeated inside the argument of $g$.
 Also, note how $f'$ is the environment inside $g$ now.